BanchouBoo/accord/README.md

 - Positional arguments stored in an unmanaged ArrayList in the returned struct
 - Types:
     - Strings (`[]const u8`)
-    - Signed and unsigend integers
+    - Signed and unsigned integers
-    - Floats and hex floats
+    - Floats
     - Booleans (*must* have `true` or `false` as the value)
     - Flags with no arguments via `void` (or the `accord.Flag` alias for readability)
     - Enums by name, value, or both